12005 SW 130 St. Ste. 302, Miami, FL 33186, USA

-The space next to your bathtub is a perfect place to pop in a piece of antique furniture.
-There are many options when it comes to seeking out an antique chair or stool for your bathtub side table, from old wooden chairs in their natural form, or even giving an old chair some new life with a white wash, or coat of gray paint.
+Space next to your bathtub is a perfect place to pop in a piece of antique furniture.
+There are many options when it comes to seeking out an antique chair or stool for your bathtub side table, from old wooden chairs in their natural form, or even giving an old chair some new life with a whitewash or coat of gray paint.
 It’s a fabulous idea if you have kids too, as it can serve as a seating spot for you to supervise the kids while they bath.

 Adding a small stool to sit next to the tub can also be a great way to brighten up a bathroom that’s decorated in all white.
 It also makes for a great DIY project as you can find a rather cheap stool from a thrift store and cover it yourself.
 Choose a material that will withstand the humidity in a bathroom, perhaps an indoor-outdoor fabric or terry cloth.
 You could also opt for a towel material for more absorbency, choose Egyptian cotton for added glam and functionality.